odota/core/README.md

 About
 ====
 * Parses replays of Dota 2 matches to provide additional statistics.
-* Runs as a full Node.js application with a web interface.
+* Runs as a Node.js/Express  web application.
-* Designed to scale to thousands of users
+* Designed to scale to thousands of users.
 * Parser powered by [clarity](https://github.com/skadistats/clarity).

 Quickstart